The Card Player: Plot

 A serial killer known as the Card Player is kidnapping young women in Rome.
 Using a webcam set-up, the killer challenges the police by forcing them to play hands of Internet poker.
 If the police lose, the kidnapped victim is tortured and murdered on-screen.
 When a British tourist is among the girls murdered, Irish policeman John Brennan (Cunningham) is assigned the case and quickly teams up with Italian detective Anna Mari (Rocca).
 Nothing links the victims except for seeds found on their corpses.

 While canvassing an arcade, Mari and Brennan meet a skilled young video poker aficionado named Remo (Muccino) and recruit him to help them play against the Card Player.
 Shortly after, the police chief's daughter Lucia (Argento) becomes the killer's latest kidnapping victim.
 Remo plays against the killer and wins, and Lucia is found alive in an alley afterward.

 The police have a party to celebrate Lucia's safe return.
 After the party, Remo is approached by an attractive woman at a bar who leads him through the city.
 She turns out to have been hired by the killer, who murders Remo with a boat hook.

 Brennan and Anna, whose relationship has become romantic, learn that the video of the first poker game contains the sound of a cannon fired at noon every day, meaning that it was actually prerecorded three hours before the game was played and that the room the Card Player streams from must be near the cannon.
-Brennan spots the plant that is the source of the seeds found on the bodies and follows it to the entrance of the Card Player's room.
+Brennan spots the plant that is the source of the seeds found on the bodies and discovers the entrance to the Card Player's room nearby.
 When he opens the door all the way, he is killed by a booby trap.

 Brennan's abandoned car is found by police and they rush to the site.
 Anna rides with her coworker Carlo, but realizes on the way due to seeds in his car that he is the killer.
 He abducts her and handcuffs both of them to a railroad track, where he forces Mari to play poker against him for the key while a train bears down on them.
-Mari wins the first round, then uses the advice from her father's book on poker to destabilize Carlo by mocking him.
-Angered, he attacks her and Mari obtains the key, freeing one of her hands and letting her roll off the track.
+Mari wins the first round, then uses advice from her father's book on poker to destabilize Carlo by mocking him.
+Angered, he attacks her and Mari obtains the key, freeing one of her hands and allowing her to roll off the track.
 As Carlo struggles to open his own handcuffs with the spare, the train hits and kills him.

 Some time later, Mari, now chief inspector, learns on the phone that she is pregnant, presumably by Brennan, and smiles.